My dentist is only seeing patients for dental emergencies. What is considered a dental emergency?+

 Virtual Visits are available to those enrolled in the Company’s health plans.
 Cost per visit depends on the medical plan you chose during your enrollment.
-Medical Virtual Visits are FREE for full-time employees enrolled in the Choice Plus Plan, Options Plan, and PPO Blue Plan participants.
-Health Saving Plan participants pay less than $60 per visit and HSA dollars can be used. *This fee may be waived by your insurance carrier for COVID-19 related services.
+Medical Virtual Visits are FREE for full-time employees enrolled in the Choice Plus Plan, Options Plan, and PPO Blue Plans.
+Full-time and QEC Health Saving Plan participants pay less than $60 per visit and HSA dollars can be used. *This fee may be waived by your insurance carrier for COVID-19 related services.

 Virtual Visit Providers are trained and equipped to assess COVID-19, the flu and other minor health issues.
 Visit the Virtual Visit – Medical page for information about how to register, choose a provider and schedule your virtual visit.

 Can I lower my contribution to my FSA for Dependent Care (DCA) if my child’s daycare or school closes?+

 To lower your DCA, contact the Benefits Team.